Albrtito/ObsidianNotes/02-Atomic/1730826735 - Protocol - IPv4 protocol.md

 + **All interfaces must have an UNIQUE address** (See [[1731411013 - Network Address Translation (NAT)|NAT]]s for exceptions)
 + IP Networks where each host has its own IP address are called [[1730827988 - Subnets|Subnets]].
 + Addresses are written in their generalised [[1730832772 - CIDR Notation|CIDR]] notation.
-+ A **broadcast address** is stablished as the $255.255.255.255$.
-If a host uses this address to send information, all host connected to the network (and set to accept it) will get the info.
++ A **broadcast address** is stablished as the $255.255.255.255$ .If a host uses this address to send information, all host connected to the network (and set to accept it) will get the info.
+	+ **NOTE:** The broadcast address of each subnet can vary based on the range that that subnet takes.
+The broadcast address is **stablished as the last possible connection of the subnet**
+	  > If a net goes from the 111.192.10.2 to - 111.192.10.24 the broadcast address will be 111.192.10.24

 ## Distributing addresses: